vtex-apps/io-documentation/docs/en/Recipes/development/business-guidelines-marketing-assets.md

 - The headline must have a maximum of 120 characters.

-- Summarize your app’s primary purpose and benefits in a descriptive and concise way.
+- Capture your app's key value proposition in a consise way.

 <details>